-By March 31, 2021, the Agricultural Land Consolidation Review Committee will have administered the Agricultural Land Consolidation Program in an effort to preserve and/or increase the province's agricultural land-base.
+By March 31, 2022, the Agricultural Land Consolidation Review Committee will have administered the Agricultural Land Consolidation Program in an effort to preserve and/or increase the province's agricultural land-base.

-Indicators:
+Indicators

-- Evaluated applications for land acquisition by the Government of Newfoundland and Labrador under the Agricultural Land Consolidation Program based on established guidelines and policies. - The Committee met on 12 occasions during fiscal 2020-21.
-The Committee evaluated two new applications submitted in 2020-21 and 11 applications that were carried forward from previous fiscal years to sell land to the Government of Newfoundland and Labrador for agricultural purposes.
-As per normal procedure, applications are reviewed on a "first come, first served" basis with consideration given to prioritizing properties of high agricultural importance. - Of the two new applications that were submitted in 2020-21, one is waiting for committee review and assessment and one was turned down based on the grounds that the land was not suitable for agricultural development. - The status update on the other eleven applications from previous fiscal years is as follows: - Two applications were rejected based on the grounds that the land was not suitable for agricultural development; - Three were negotiated, with purchase and sale agreements signed; - Three purchases were finalized from the previous fiscal year's budget; - Two were withdrawn by the applicants; and - One is still in negotiations with the Government of Newfoundland and Labrador. - Recommended potential purchases to the Minister. - During fiscal 2020-21, the Committee prepared briefing notes recommending the purchase of five properties for the Ministers review.
-Three properties were purchased, one property offer was declined by the applicant and one property offer will be addressed in the 2021-22 fiscal. - Facilitated and concluded negotiations for a land purchase and sale agreement for applications that meet program criteria. - During fiscal 2020-21, the Committee negotiated purchase and sale agreements for three properties, totalling 186.81 acres.
+Evaluated applications for land acquisition by the Government of Newfoundland and Labrador under the Agricultural Land Consolidation Program based on established guidelines and policies.

-- Publicly communicated the opportunity to private landowners to sell private, agriculturally suited land through the Agricultural Land Consolidation Program. - Information and applications for the Program can be found on the FFA website and, upon request, are sent to interested individuals through email.
+- The Committee met on six occasions during fiscal 2021-22.
+The Committee evaluated four new applications and four applications that were carried forward from previous fiscal years to sell land to the Government of Newfoundland and Labrador for agricultural purposes.
+As per normal procedure, applications were reviewed on a "first come, first served" basis with consideration given to prioritizing properties of high agricultural importance. - The status update on the four applications from previous fiscal years is as follows: - One application was negotiated, with a purchase and sale agreement signed; and - Three purchases were finalized from the previous fiscal year's budget. - The status update on the four new applications submitted in the 2021-22 fiscal year is as follows: - One application is currently being reviewed and assessed by the committee; - One application was turned down because the land was determined not suitable for agricultural development; and - Two applications were negotiated, with purchase and sale agreements signed. - Recommended potential purchases to the Minister. - During fiscal 2021-22, the Committee prepared briefing notes and recommended the purchase of two properties to the Minister. - Facilitated and concluded negotiations for a land purchase and sale agreement for applications that meet program criteria. - During fiscal 2021-22, the Committee negotiated purchase and sale agreements for three properties, including one that had been approved for purchase in fiscal 2020-21 for a total of 149.83 acres. - Publicly communicated the opportunity to private landowners to sell private, agriculturally suited land through the Agricultural Land Consolidation Program. - Information and applications for the Program can be found on the FFA website and are sent to interested individuals upon request.